COP-3223-Fall-2024/Resources/README.md

 Welcome!
 I'm sure this will be very much overwhelming to those who have no idea what they signed themselves up to and very in-line to those who have some experience with *programming*.

-I will try to take this slow and provide ample enough of detail so you will succeed in this class but more importantly, in your career as a CS student.
+I will try to take this slow and provide ample detail so you will succeed in this class but more importantly, in your career as a CS student.

-So please read through this and take all resources I provide to you as a means of self-development and peaking your curiousity.
+So please read through this and take all resources I provide to you as a means of self-development and piquing your curiousity.

 ## Starting Point